Pago-TW/pago-frontend/README.md

 - [ ] Use setQueryData to update the query cache after the form is submitted successfully
 - [x] FIX GIT
 - [ ] Separate schemas into files
+- [ ] Consider migrate from date-fns to dayjs